Branding is a bit of a mystery for many small to mid-market (SMB) companies. There are many opinions and methods as to how best approach it.

 If you’re one of the 90% of companies that don’t have the budget to hire top agency talent for your branding, don’t worry; with a little elbow grease and a good plan you can create your own brand strategy.
 Solving the branding black box just takes a little learning and a strong commitment.

 The key to your entire brand strategy is your brand architecture.
-Your brand architecture sets the foundation for all the other components of your brand, and aligns your brand personality traits, your means, your promise, your story, and your visual and operational requirements into a single unified structure.
+Your brand architecture sets the foundation for all the other components of your brand, and aligns your brand personality traits, brand means, brand messaging, brand promise, brand story and your visual and operational requirements into a single unified structure.

 Brands play on our emotions, so your brand architecture should uncover the specific emotions around which you might build your brand.